Pauan/rust-signals/README.md

 In this case we are using the `for_each` method to be notified whenever `my_state` changes.

-Whenever I say "changes", what I really mean is "the current value, and also any changes to the value in the future".
+When I say "changes", what I really mean is "the current value, and also any changes to the value in the future".

 To explain in more detail: